 If there’s one thing those of us in The Boot are experts in (besides tailgating and Mardi Gras), it’s how to cook a pot of gumbo.
 Pro tip: start with a roux and ignore any advice from Disney’s healthy gumbo recipe to pull off the OG of Cajun dishes.
 A symbol of the melting pot that is the state of Louisiana, every pot of gumbo is different than the next.
 Whether you like seafood, okra, andouille sausage or chicken, this thick soup traditionally served over rice or potato salad can be found in different variations on family tables across Louisiana.
 If you don’t feel like stirring the pot yourself, check out some of our favorite places to get gumbo in Louisiana.

 If there’s one thing that defines Louisiana culture every spring, it’s crawfish season.
-As people get bolder and bolder with the lagniappe ingredients they throw in the boil with their mudbugs, we’re not complaining about the pineapple, sweet potatoes and brussels sprouts that have come to recently accompany the traditional corn, potatoes, celery, onion and garlic.
+As people get bolder and bolder with the lagniappe ingredients they throw in the boil with their mudbugs, we’re not complaining about the pineapple, sweet potatoes and brussel sprouts that have come to recently accompany the traditional corn, potatoes, celery, onion and garlic.
 Whether you suck the heads or don’t, if you visit Louisiana, be sure you learn how to peel, eat and repeat.

 Paired with a piping hot cafe au lait, there’s nothing better than a piece of homemade pecan pie, no matter how “unhealthy” it might be.
 Everyone deserves a cheat day, so take our advice and add a scoop of ice cream to make this Cajun dish a la mode and go nuts!